-It’s April and you’ve finally landed that job offer you’ve working toward since Fall Semester!
-Do you
+It’s October or maybe it's April and you’ve finally landed that job offer you’ve working toward since Fall Semester!
+Do you:

 - Call your parents and tell them they can pack up your Beanie Baby collection and rent out your room

 - Start shopping for a new car and looking for apartments near your new office or

 - Agonize because you aren’t sure this is the right offer?

 For a Christian, deciding on whether or not to take a position can be a scary decision.
 Choosing between more than one offer can be even worse!
 Let me assure you on two points:

 - You can’t make a wrong career decision at this stage in your life and

 - God is right there to give you guidance if you seek Him.